DevTroxep/TrovoViewbot/README.md

 ## DO NOT USE / SELL / REDISTRIBUTE

-Do not use / sell /redistribute our software before consulting us first.
+Do not use / sell /redistribute!!!!!

 This is made for educational purposes only!